JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-navigation-3.md

 Navigation 3 is more than a new version of the library — in a lot of ways it's a new library entirely.
 To dive deeper into the philosophy behind it, see the [Android Developers blog post](https://android-developers.googleblog.com/2025/05/announcing-jetpack-navigation-3-for-compose.html).

-In short, the major changes in the new library are:
+The major changes in the new library are:

 * **User-owned back stack**.
 Instead of operating a single library back stack, you create and manage a `SnapshotStateList` of states which is observed by the UI.